 LAN/WAN Infrastructure – modernize both LAN and WAN to meet modern technology needs including IoT and mobile.

-Wireless Networking – Secure wireless access is critical to enable today’s mobile workforce..
-Our wireless experts work to ensure consistent and unified behavior across all of your wired and wireless environments.
+Wireless Networking – secure wireless access is critical to enable today’s mobile workforce.
+Ensure consistent and unified behavior across all of your wired and wireless environments.

 Iron Bow in Action

 Iron Bow implemented a plug-and-play operations environment to allow network communications for training in remote locations.
 The Iron Bow team configured IP address information, VBrick’s Enterprise Media System for video streaming and remote management to the network equipment all within a Hardigg Case.
 Iron Bow verified successful power-up, network connectivity, functional web access to server management interface, connectivity to end-points as well as applied the latest vendor supplied patches and updates.
 Additionally, the Iron Bow team provided on-site training of VMware vSphere, VMware View and AX4 to personnel.
 Now the client can provide on-the-go training including streaming media wherever the Hardigg cases are deployed.

 Iron Bow and the CENTECH Group were contracted to upgrade the Synchronous Optical Network (SONET) transport network from two existing OC-3 and OC-12 SONET rings to one consolidated OC-48 SONET ring.
 One of SONET’s most interesting characteristics is its support for a ring topology.
 Normally, one piece of fiber – the working ring – handles all data traffic, but a second piece of fiber – the protection ring remains on standby.
 Should the working ring fail, SONET includes the capability to automatically detect the failure and transfer control to the protection ring in a very short period of time, often in a fraction of a second.
 For this reason, SONET can be described as a self-healing network technology.